soofiane262/ft_irc/readme.md

 ### _General Rules_

-Our program is designed to not crash in any circumstance, including running out of memory or quitting unexpectedly.
-We have included a Makefile that compiles the source files and includes rules for `$(NAME)`, `all`, `clean`, `fclean`, and `re`.

-Our code is written in C++ 98 and complies with that standard.
-We have not used any external libraries or Boost libraries.
+The program is designed not to crash in any circumstance, including running out of memory or quitting unexpectedly.
+A Makefile is included that compiles the source files and includes rules for `$(NAME)`, `all`, `clean`, `fclean`, and `re`.
+The code is written in C++ 98 and complies with that standard.
+There are no external libraries or Boost libraries used.

 ### _Features_

-Our IRC server project comes with the following features:
+`FT_IRC` server project comes with the following features:

--   Handles multiple clients simultaneously without ever hanging
+-   Multiple clients can be handled simultaneously without ever hanging
 -   Non-blocking I/O operations with only one poll() used to handle all operations (read, write, listen, etc.)
 -   Supports authentication, setting a nickname, a username, joining a channel, and sending and receiving private messages
 -   Messages sent from one client to a channel are forwarded to every other client that joined the channel
 -   Supports operators and regular users
 -   Implements commands that are specific to operators
+-   Supports LimeChat as a reference client for evaluation purposes
 -   File transfer using DCC in LimeChat
 -   A bot using the [`42 API`](https://api.intra.42.fr/apidoc) to retrieve logtime of the current month, current location or coalition of any user

-### _Mandatory Part_

-Our IRC server is written in C++ 98 and can handle multiple clients simultaneously.
-It never hangs, and all I/O operations are non-blocking.
-We do not fork, and only one poll() function is used to handle all operations, including read, write, and listen.

-Our server requires a password for connection, and clients must authenticate, set a nickname and username, join a channel, and send and receive private messages.
-All messages sent from one client to a channel are forwarded to every other client that joined the channel.
-The server has operators and regular users, and we have implemented commands specific to operators.

-We have tested our server with the LimeChat IRC client, which can connect to our server without encountering any errors.
-Communication between the client and server is done via TCP/IP v4.

-### _Bonus Part_

-In addition to the mandatory requirements, we have added the ability to handle file transfer using DCC in LimeChat.
-We have also added a bot that uses the [`42 API`](https://api.intra.42.fr/apidoc) to retrieve logtime of the current month, current location, or coalition of any user.

-### _Requirements_

-Our IRC server project meets the following requirements:

--   Does not crash in any circumstances (even when it runs out of memory) and does not quit unexpectedly
--   Compiled using the provided Makefile which contains the rules: $(NAME), all, clean, fclean, and re
--   Complies with the C++ 98 standard and compiled with the flag -std=c++98
--   Does not use any external libraries or Boost libraries
--   Uses TCP/IP v4 for communication between client and server
--   Supports LimeChat as a reference client for evaluation purposes
--   Does not fork and uses non-blocking I/O operations
--   Uses only one poll() to handle all I/O operations

 ### _Getting Started_

-To use our IRC server project, follow these steps:
+Follow these simple steps to get started with the IRC Server Project:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine:

 ```sh
 https://github.com/soofiane262/ft_irc.git
 ```

-2. Navigate to the project directory.
+2. Navigate to the project directory:

 ```sh
 cd ft_irc
 ```

-3. Run make to compile the source files.
+3. Compile the source files by running the make command:

 ```sh
 make
 ```

-4. Run ./ircserv <port> <password> to start the IRC server, replacing <port> with the port number on which the server will be listening for incoming IRC connections and <password> with the connection password.
+4. Start the IRC server:

 ```sh
 ./ircserv <port> <password>
 ```

+Replace `<port>` with the port number on which the server will be listening for incoming IRC connections and `<password>` with the connection password.

-5. Connect to the server using an IRC client, such as LimeChat or using netcat.
+5. Connect to the server using an IRC client such as LimeChat or by using netcat with the following command:

 ```sh
 nc -c localhost <port>
 ```

-6. Authenticate with the server password, set a nickname and username.
+6. Authenticate with the server password and set your nickname and username:

 ```sh
 PASS <password>